Uhter/Insta-Toggle-VPN/README.md

 # Insta-Toggle-VPN
+Sometimes, Instagram prevents logging in to your account because it dislikes your actual VPN server.
-This script allows to temporarily toggle from one Mullvad server to another with a countdown.
-It's useful when Instagram forbids your actual VPN server.
+This script allows to temporarily toggle (30 s.) from one Mullvad server to another with a countdown.
+Just long enough to sign up to your acccount.